Jayfeather233/bot_cqhttp/README.md

 - Play UNO game in QQ groups.
 - Play a guess number game in group or private.
 - Simulate the delivery system of PokémonCaféReMix.
+- Generate a fake forward message in a group.

 ### About the files